PTKu/tc.prober/README.md

 ## Test recording

 The runner can be run in recording/replaying mode.
-This allows to record I/O image during testing with the hardware and to replay it later when the hardware is no longe available.
+This allows to record I/O image during testing with the hardware and to replay it later when the hardware is no longer available.

 Testing with recording